 - Respiratory problems

-If you have a milk protein intolerance then you should avoid all animal milks as the milk from cows, sheep and goats are all very similar, unless they are individually tested.
+If you have a milk protein intolerance then you should avoid all animal milk as the milk from cows, sheep and goats are all very similar, unless they are individually tested.

-It’s also worthwhile to note that as individuals, what one person might react to may not be the same as another person.
-Here at yorktest, we call this your own ‘food fingerprint’.
+As individuals, what one person might react to may not be the same as another person.
+Here at YorkTest, we call this your own ‘food fingerprint’.

-If you think that you might be intolerance to milk, there could be other food intolerances you may have which you may not realise.
-It is estimated that 45% of people have some kind of food intolerance and, on average those with positive reactions react to about 5 different foods which may or may not include milk.
-Therefore, it’s worth considering an IgG food intolerance† test.
+If you think that you might be intolerant to milk, there could be other food intolerances you may have which you may not realise.
+It is estimated that 45% of people have some kind of food intolerance and, on average, those with positive reactions react to about 5 different foods which may or may not include milk.
+Therefore, it’s worth considering an IgG food intolerance test.

-Whether it’s to ask a quick question or to purchase a test, you can find us on live chat, or you can call our friendly Customer Care team on our free phone number: 0800 074 6185.
+Whether it’s to ask a quick question about non-dairy products or to purchase a test, you can call our friendly Customer Care team on our freephone number:01904 410 410.

-5 food swaps for your food intolerances – did you know the average person reacts to more than one food and drink ingredient?
-Find out what other alternatives you can have to support your elimination diet, following a yorktest programme.
+Did you know the average person reacts to more than one food and drink ingredient?
+Find out what other alternatives you can have to support your elimination diet.

 Choose the test that’s right for you